HL7/fhir-shorthand/input/pagecontent/reference.md

   // More profile rules
   ```

-* Use rule sets to define two different national profiles, both using a common clinical profile:
+* Use rule sets to define two different national profiles, using a common clinical profile:

   ```
   Profile: USCoreBreastRadiologyObservationProfile